 How many eggs are produced annually in the U.S.?

-Farmers in the U.S. produce about 91.6 billion eggs annually.
-As a portion of that, Minnesota farmers produce about 2.9 billion.
+As a portion of that, Minnesota farmers produce about 3.2 billion eggs each year.

 What is the best way to store eggs?